 There are no Coronavirus restrictions in Punta Cana regarding which type of transfer you have to use like in other countries.
 You can choose freely which option you’d like to choose.

-As you can see, all of these measures in Punta Cana are complying with the Covid-19 guidelines, but they are not imposing any serious travel restrictions, meaning that you can enjoy your holiday in the Dominican Republic to the fullest.
+As you can see, you shouldn’t expect many Covid-19 regulations or travel restrictions in Punta Cana, meaning that you can enjoy your holiday in the Dominican Republic to the fullest.

 What to expect in the all-inclusive resorts during Coronavirus?

 The all-inclusive resorts in the Dominican Republic were those “institutions” with the most Covid-19 measures and guidelines in effect, which is particularly due to the many different aspects of the holiday an all-inclusive resort is affecting: food, activities, pool, room, service, drinks … there is hardly anything which hasn’t been put under the new coronavirus hygiene protocol in Punta Cana.
 This protocol was created by the tourism associations, the government and the industry leaders and guarantees the highest level of Coronavirus protection without imposing too many Covid-19 related restrictions.

 The most important measures to protect the spread of Coronavirus in the hotels of Punta Cana and the Dominican Republic are:

 - Wearing face masks in all public spaces (except restaurants, pools and at the beach)

 - Guaranteeing sanitation methods in restaurants and buffets (or not offering buffets at all)

 - Deep-cleaning of rooms

 - New protocols for the interaction between guests and employers